Siege of Shimabara Castle: The siege

 After an easy victory at the Fukae Village, the rebels, whose number swelled to 1,500 fighters, pursued the fleeing Matsakura soldiers all the way to Shimabara Castle, where they lost about 200 men in a short skirmish before the gates, but forced the defenders behind the walls.
-As the castle town of Shimabara was too large and only simbolically fortified, the remaining soldiers retreated to the castle proper, leaving the town unprotected.
+As the castle town of Shimabara was too large and only symbolically fortified, the remaining soldiers retreated to the castle proper, leaving the town unprotected.
 The rebels immediately looted the suburbs (including two Buddhist temples) and besieged the citadel.
 On the same day, a riot broke out on the neighboring domain, in some of the villages on the Amakusa Islands, where local Christians took up arms and burned down Buddhist temples.
 The total number of insurgents under Shimabara Castle in a few days swell to 8,000: people who took arms were mostly starving farmers and oppressed Christians, some of them former samurai and veteran soldiers, but some of the villagers were forced to join the rebels in order to save their homes from looting and pillage.
 During the siege the defenders made a sally to a village north of the castle to collect supplies from the local granary: some 300 ashigaru, 100 arquebusiers and 15 samurai on horseback left the castle, but the rebels met them in battle at the granary and beat them back with more than 100 loses, thanks to the superior number of muskets.
 Although the castle was surrounded on land, the rebels were not able to block it from the sea, and some supplies reached the castle by boats from the villages around Nagasaki, which refused to join the rebellion.
-As the heavily fortified Shimabara Castle proved to be too strong to be taken by lightly armed rebels who had no armor or canon, a part of the rebel army kept pressure on the castle while several thousands of the best armed ronin and peasants boarded hundreds of fishing ships and sailed to nearby Amakusa islands, to help the rebellion there.
+As the heavily fortified Shimabara Castle proved to be too strong to be taken by lightly armed rebels who had no armor or cannon, a part of the rebel army kept pressure on the castle while several thousands of the best armed ronin and peasants boarded hundreds of fishing ships and sailed to nearby Amakusa islands, to help the rebellion there.
 There they defeated the local samurai and their reinforcements from Karatsu in the battle of Hondo Castle, but failed to capture strongly defended Tomioka Castle.